luciusmagn/lambdas-and-logos/book.typ

 // Functions continue...
 ```

 Finally, it's helpful to occasionally view your file from a "bird's eye view" to assess its organization.
-Many editors offer a command to collapse all
+Many editors
-foldable sections, giving you a structural overview.
-In VS Code, you might use "Fold All" (Ctrl+K Ctrl+0); in Emacs, `outline-hide-body`; in Vim, `zM`.
+offer a command to collapse all foldable sections, giving you a structural overview.
+In VS Code, you might use "Fold All"
-Alternatively, tools like *ctags* can generate an index of all definitions in a file, providing a similar overview.
+(Ctrl+K Ctrl+0); in Emacs, `outline-hide-body`; in Vim, `zM`.
+Alternatively, tools like *ctags* can generate an index
+of all definitions in a file, providing a similar overview.

+As one last example for this section, let's consider Prolog, a logic programming language, where file organization is fairly
+critical.#footnote[
+    Prolog is a very interesting and extremely influential language, although often, there is a lot of intermediary languages
+    between "a language you know" and Prolog.
+You are probably familiar with *SQL*, the lingua franca of relational databases.
+    The *SQL* language is heavily inspired by *datalog*.
+And *datalog* is a language heavily, heavily inspired by Prolog.
+    It just has a different evaluation model.
-Prolog, a logic programming language, illustrates the importance of file organization in a unique way.
-In Prolog, the order of clauses can affect program
+] In Prolog, the order of clauses can affect program behavior due to its backtracking search strategy.
+A well-organized
-behavior due to its backtracking search strategy.
-A well-organized Prolog file groups related predicates and orders clauses to minimize backtracking,
+Prolog file groups related predicates and orders clauses to minimize backtracking, showing how even the structure of a source
-showing how even the structure of a source file can impact program efficiency.
-We will discuss Prolog more later on in this book, but this is how
+file can impact program efficiency.
+We will discuss Prolog more later on in this book, but this is how a file might look,
-a file might look, where ordering matters:
+where ordering matters:

 ```prolog
 % base case first - immediately handles terminating condition